fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 At a 10-minute blocktime target and 6 confirmation finalization (for ~1 hour finalization time) and an average minter coin-age of 2/3rds of a year (which empirically seems to currently be the case), this would allow someone with only 9% of the actively minting coins to execute a double-spend once per year.
 So with 50% to 100% minter participation, the cost of an attack is 4.5% to 9% of the total coins.
 See [costOfAttackingAlts.js](costOfAttackingAlts.js) for the math.
 If the nothing-at-stake problem ends up meaning many profit-seeking nodes will mint on top of an attacker's chain or possibly give the attacker chains to gain a head start from, the security is even worse.

 Peercoin's white paper is particularly sparse, and certainly doesn't define a complete protocol.
 As far as I know, they have never released a proper spec of their protocol.
 Because of this, its possible my understanding of the protocol doesn't quite match what they've implemented.
 The authors of the PeerCoin white paper don't seem to have spent much time considering the attacks and degradations their system allows for.
-The security of PeerCoin is one of the worst in comparison to protocols like Casper, DPoS, or VPoS, but even so likely requires more resources to attack than PoW.
+The base security of PeerCoin is one of the worst in comparison to protocols like Casper, DPoS, or VPoS, but even so likely requires more resources to attack than PoW.

 ### Analysis of NXT